2208-Capstone-Team-2/codenames/README.md

 4. Navigate to <http://localhost:3000/> and create a room!
 5. For additional players, you will need to have a unique browser visit this port.
 This can be achieved by creating an incognito tab!

+### Diagrams and Images from planning

+- excalidraws here

 ### Known Issues

 - stuff